DevTobias/sqliquor/README.md

 If the database is ready, you can now move on to start the actually backend development server inside the `backend/app` directory with `bun start`.

+If the server hast started successfully, you can now move on to the frontend.
+This should be pretty simple tho.
+Navigate to the `frontend` directory and type `yarn turbo dev` to start the next.js development server.

 ## 🔓 License

 This software ist distributed under the MIT license.
 For more information you can have a look at the [license file](./LICENSE).